ppashakhanloo/CodeTrek/README.md

 This is the official repository for [CodeTrek: Flexible Modeling of Code using an Extensible Relational Representation](https://openreview.net/forum?id=WQc075jmBmf) accepted at ICLR'22.

+Designing a suitable representation for code-reasoning tasks is challenging in aspects such as the kinds of program information to model, how to combine them, and how much context to consider. **CodeTrek** is a deep learning approach that addresses these challenges by representing codebases as databases that conform to rich relational schemas.
+The relational representation not only allows CodeTrek to uniformly represent diverse kinds of program information, but also to leverage program-analysis queries to derive new semantic relations, which can be readily incorporated without further architectural engineering.
+CodeTrek embeds this relational representation using a set of walks that can traverse different relations in an unconstrained fashion, and incorporates all relevant attributes along the way.

 # Structure
 This folder contains the following: